AliSafari-IT/asafarim-site/apps/asafarim-site/docs/design-patterns/overview.md

 <th>Creational patterns</th>   <th>Structural patterns</th>   <th>Behavioral patterns</th>
 </tr>
 <tr>
-<td>Increase flexibility and reuse of existing code by providing various object creation mechanism</td>
+<td>These patterns can be either class-creation patterns or object-creational patterns.
+Increase flexibility and reuse of existing code by providing various object creation mechanism</td>
-<td>Explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.</td>
+<td>These patterns are designed with regard to a class's structure and composition.
+Explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.</td>
-<td>These patterns are concerned with algorithms and the assignment of responsibilities between objects.</td>
+<td>These patterns are designed depending on how one class communicates with others.
+These patterns are concerned with algorithms and the assignment of responsibilities between objects.</td>
 </tr>
 </table>